 Testing for the Babinski reflex involves stroking the sole of the foot and assessing the response in the toes.
 If the Babinski reflex is present, the big toe will move upward as the other toes fan outward.

-Although it took some time for the reflex to gain recognition, it is now one of the most important signs in clinical neurology.
-Doctors still use the Babinski reflex as a standard part of neurological testing.
+Although it took some time for the reflex to gain recognition, it is now one of the

 The Babinski reflex is a marker for the health of the cortical spinal tract, which is a nerve channel sending information between the brain and the body and limbs.
 It is primarily responsible for motor control in the body and limbs.